-Many people in USA has Soy Allergy Symptoms.
-Soybeans are among the nine most common food allergens for infants and adults, yet the use of soy proteins and soy flour is found in a vast number of products, including prepared broths, breads and other bakery items, ice cream, cheese and chocolate.
+Many people in the USA have Soy Allergy Symptoms.
+Soybeans are among the nine most common food allergens for infants and adults, yet soy proteins and soy flour are found in virtually every food product, including prepared broths, breads and other bakery items, ice cream, cheese and chocolate.
 Fast food restaurants commonly use soy oil for frying.
 Tuna canned in vegetable broth generally contains soy.
-For those suffering soy allergy symptoms, avoiding products containing soy can be difficult, as it isn’t always listed in the ingredient labels.
+For those who are suffering from soy allergy symptoms, avoiding products containing soy can be difficult, as it isn’t always listed in the ingredient labels.

 Soy tolerance is generally high, even among those who suffered soy milk allergies as babies.
 The amount needed to produce an allergic reaction to soybean products is approximately one hundred times higher than for other food allergies.
 Soy reaction is generally mild, although in some cases, it can be very severe.
 Allergic food reactions can result in anaphylaxis, a condition that involves skin rashes, face swellings and a drop in blood pressure.
 The onset is very rapid and can even result in death if medical attention is not given immediately.
 Anaphylaxis can also manifest as respiratory difficulties, including wheezing, a build up of mucus and shortness of breath.
 Rashes and face swelling do not have to be present in the